- The threat

 - Further information

-We are now finalising plans for the summer survey for nests in the Control Zone, which will begin on Monday 15th June and continue for about four to five weeks.
-Any nests already formed will still be small and difficult to spot at this stage of the season, but the caterpillars are now becoming large enough and descending low enough in the trees to be visible to the public.
-They are also now developing the irritating hairs which cause itching skin rashes and other symptoms, so please observe the health precautions advised below, particularly if you work in or close to oak trees.
+The caterpillars are now large enough and descending low enough in the trees to be readily visible.
+They have also by now developed the irritating hairs which cause itching skin rashes and other symptoms, so please observe the health precautions advised below, particularly if you work in or close to oak trees.

-Managers of places with oak trees in or close to their properties should also by now have treated their affected trees to protect themselves, the trees, and others who spend time at the sites.
-They should also be planning summer surveys for nests.
+Managers of places with oak trees in or close to their properties should also by now have completed treatment of affected trees to protect themselves, the trees, and others who spend time at the sites.
+They should also now be surveying for nests and arranging to have these removed and destroyed.
 This includes private owners in the Core Zone.
 Our Oak Tree Owners' Manual and the maps in its Management Zones section can help.

 OPM caterpillars are most easily recognised by their distinctive habit of moving about in late spring and early summer in nose-to-tail processions, from which they derive their name, and the fact that they almost exclusively live in and feed on oak trees.